xorel/addon-pyone/README.rst

       }
     }, 1)

-PyXB creates members from most returned parameters, however, some elements in the XSD are marked as anyType and PyXB cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
+GenerateDS creates members from most returned parameters, however, some elements in the XSD are marked as anyType and GenerateDS cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
+Pyone will allow accessing its contents as a play python dictionary.
-When reading structured parameters such as TEMPLATE you can use the utility function one2dict that will transform it as an easier to handle python dictionary

 .. code:: python

-  from pyone.util import one2dict

   host = one.host.info(0)
-  tdict = one2dict(host.TEMPLATE)
-  arch = tdict['TEMPLATE']['ARCH']
+  arch = host.TEMPLATE['ARCH']

 This makes it possible to read a TEMPLATE as dictionary, modify it and use it as parameter for an update method.

-It is also possible to use the method toDOM provided by PYxB and read the template as DOM.

 **Building from Source**